Discover Blunn Creek Greenbelt: A Serene Urban Trail in South Austin

 Blunn Creek Greenbelt is a charming urban nature trail located in Austin's historic Travis Heights neighborhood.
 This greenbelt offers a peaceful retreat within the city, featuring a shaded hike-and-bike path that connects two delightful neighborhood parks: Little Stacy Park and Big Stacy Park.
 Despite its name, Little Stacy Park is actually larger and boasts family-friendly amenities including a wading pool, playgrounds, a pavilion, picnic tables, and sports facilities such as tennis, basketball, and volleyball courts.
 Big Stacy Park, while smaller, is loved for its spring-fed heated swimming pool which operates year-round, alongside restrooms with showers and a play area for children.
 The trail itself is a mix of paved concrete, crushed granite, and dirt, making it accessible for a variety of outdoor activities like walking, jogging, and biking.
 The proximity to East Side Drive and the creek creates a scenic route with mature live oak and sycamore trees that provide ample shade from the Texas heat, making it a comfortable spot any time of the year.
 Along the way, visitors can admire unique architectural features of nearby homes and even find seating areas by the creek for moments of quiet reflection.
 With a length of about 1.5 miles, the Blunn Creek Greenbelt is ideal for a leisurely stroll, offering both nature and neighborhood charm in one convenient location.

-Here's what people think of Blunn Creek Greenbelt
+What people think of Blunn Creek Greenbelt, based on reviews

 As of recent, Blunn Creek Greenbelt holds a 4.7-star rating based on 102 reviews.